Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Introduction

 Federated Graph Neural Networks (FedGNNs) extend the principles of Federated Learning (FL) to graph-based domains, enabling decentralized and privacy-preserving model training without directly sharing raw data~\cite{liu2024federated}.
 In FedGNNs, individual participants (clients) compute local model updates on their private graph data and only share the model weights or gradients with a central server, which aggregates them to update the global model.
 This setup is particularly important in privacy-sensitive domains, where data cannot be centralized due to legal, ethical, or security constraints{~\cite{shiranthika2023decentralized, zheng2023decentralized, zhang2024systematic}}.
 Real-world use cases include personalized recommendation systems across e-commerce platforms \cite{liu2022federated}, collaborative medical image analysis across hospitals \cite{ahmed2025fedgraphmri,balik2022investigating}, and cross-institutional drug discovery research \cite{manu2024graphganfed}.

 Despite its promise, FedGNNs inherit common problems of FL mechanisms and introduce unique challenges due to the interplay between different graph topologies.
 First, recent studies have shown that even when only the model parameters are shared in FL, they may still leak sensitive information.
 These shared parameters often retain latent footprints of the underlying private data and are susceptible to manipulation or inversion attacks that can partially or fully reconstruct the original dataset~\cite{geiping2020inverting, yang2023gradient}.
-Moreover, the heterogeneity in local graphs and non-independent and identically distributed (non-i.i.d.) data distributions makes FedGNNs a critical and active area of research.
-As a result, FedGNNs, in particular, inherit and amplify these vulnerabilities due to the rich relational structure encoded in graphs.
+Moreover, FedGNNs, in particular, inherit and amplify these vulnerabilities due to the rich relational structure encoded in graphs.
 Different attacks have been identified in the FedGNNs literature, including membership inference attacks, where adversaries determine whether a particular data point was part of the training set~\cite{olatunji2021membership, bai2024membership}; property inference attacks, which aim to infer global attributes or properties of the client’s private dataset~\cite{liu2025piafgnn}; graph reconstruction attacks, where attackers attempt to reconstruct nodes, edges, or entire graphs based on shared information~\cite{drencheva2025grain}; and adversarial attacks that manipulate model updates to degrade global performance or mislead predictions~\cite{sun2022adversarial}.
-These attack vectors are well-documented and reflect the importance and growing demand of FedGNN studies.
+These attack vectors are well-documented and reflect the importance and growing demand for FedGNN studies.
 Therefore, understanding the security and privacy implications of federated training on graph data is essential for ensuring robust deployment in sensitive real-world systems.

-In this work, we investigate an emerging privacy attack in federated graph neural networks -- the Label Distribution Inference (LDI) attack, which has been discussed in a centralized scenario, yet remains underexplored in the FedGNNs settings.
-Building upon these insights, this paper introduces a practical threat model where the federated server aims to infer the underlying label distribution of a target client, i.e., deducing the statistical distribution of class labels in the target client’s private dataset.
-To the best of our knowledge, despite the pressing concerns on privacy leakage and downstream model manipulation, the LDI in FedGNNs models is still an open question.
+In this work, we investigate an emerging privacy attack in FedGNNs -- the Label Distribution Inference (LDI) attack, which has been discussed in a centralized scenario, yet remains underexplored in the FedGNNs settings.